solid-contrib/solid-tutorial-angular/chapter1.md

 ```
 The withCredentials flag is set to true in order to prevent a CORS error.

 A HEAD request to any WebID enabled server will return a User: header telling who is using the app.
-That user can then be used to cusomize the app.
+That user can then be used to customize the app.
 In our case we simply set `$scope.user`.
 This is enough to login to our simple app, and display a hello world message.

 The **logout** code simply unsets the `$scope.loggedIn` variable, and returns you to the start screen: